Beyond Expansion II: Low-Lying Fundamental Geodesics: Introduction

 Let $D>0$ be a fundamental discriminant, that is, the discriminant of a real quadratic field $K_{D}=\Q(\sqrt D)$, and let $\sC_{D}$ be the class group of $K_{D}$, with class number $h_{D}=|\sC_{D}|$.
 To each class $\g\in\sC_{D}$, we associate in the standard way a closed geodesic (by abuse of notation also called $\g$) in the unit tangent bundle

 of the modular surface.
 Not every closed geodesic on $\cX$ corresponds to an element of the class group of a real quadratic field; we call those that do {\bf fundamental}.
-The following question arose around 2004 in the work of Einsiedler-Lindenstrauss-Michel-Venkatesh (see \cite[\S1.5]{ELMV2009}) from their study of non-equidistributing behavior (see more discussion below).
+The following rank-one question arose around 2004 in the work of Einsiedler-Lindenstrauss-Michel-Venkatesh on higher rank analogues of Duke's Theorem (see \cite[\S1.5]{ELMV2009} and the discussion below).

 \begin{question} Does there exist a compact subset $\cY\subset \cX$ which contains infinitely many fundamental geodesics? \end{question}

 Geodesics confined to a compact region obviously never enter ``high'' in the cusp, and hence cannot equidistribute in $\cX$; we refer to these as {\bf low-lying} (in $\cY$).
 A natural set of candidate such, as observed by Sarnak, are the geodesics coming from Markov triples (see \cite[pp. 226, 234]{Sarnak2007}), the difficulty being to understand when these are fundamental.
 (In fact, this very question initiated the study of the Affine Sieve \cite{BourgainGamburdSarnak2006, BourgainGamburdSarnak2010, SalehiSarnak2011 }.)
 While we are unable to show the infinitude of fundamental Markov geodesics (which, if they exist, are extremely rare \cite{Zagier1982}), our main goal (see \thmref{thm:1} below) is to give an affirmative answer to \qref{q:1}, in a strong quantitative sense.